Would a good cover letter increase your chances of landing an interview? Yes.

 We’ve all heard it – introductions are a big deal.

-A good cover letter introduction can help you land an interview, while a bad introduction can ruin all your chances of getting your dream job as Event Planner.
+A good cover letter introduction can help you land an interview, while a bad introduction can ruin all your chances of getting your dream job as an event planner.

 So what are the things that can make your cover letter stand out?
 Honesty, excitement, and motivation.